strapi/strapi-meetups/.github/ISSUE_TEMPLATE/new-strapi-meetup-group.md

 ---
 name: New Strapi meetup group
-about: Use this template to request the creation of a new Strapi user group in your City
+about: Use this template if you're interested in launching a new Strapi user group in your city
 title: "[New group] Country, City name"
 labels: ''
 assignees: vcoisne